2025-12-10 –, Machine Learning & AI

 -Assess bin stability and guard against model overfit.

-All code, data samples, and a turnkey notebook will be available on GitHub, so you can start experimenting immediately.
+All code, data samples, and a notebook will be available on GitHub.

 Despite the rise of complex “black-box” models, regulated environments still demand transparency.
-Properly binned variables not only improve model fit but also yield coefficients that underwriters and auditors can interpret.
+Properly binned variables not only improve model fit but also yield coefficients that the business and auditors can interpret.
 However, determining cut-points that preserve true signal while avoiding data-snooping bias is non-trivial.

 By the end of this session, attendees will be able to: